josefaidt/amplify-with-github-actions/readme.md

 **Features**:

-- builds and deploys frontend + backend changes on push
+- [x] builds and deploys frontend + backend changes on push
-- creates new Amplify environments on push to new branches
+- [x] creates new Amplify environments on push to new branches
+- [ ] diff backend deploys

 **Not Tested**: